How To Find Out Where Someone Works for Child Support (And Their Income)

 In most cases, determining someone’s previous employers can most reliably be done by performing a background check to see what information turns up as well as performing social media background checks.

-What if Child Support Can’t Find Father?
+What If Child Support Can’t Find Father?

 In some cases, even government agencies will not be able to locate certain individuals.
 Although this is fairly rare, it does happen, mainly if the individual is intentionally hiding out by living with a friend or relative or even leaving the country entirely.
 In this case, the best thing to do is to apply for the TANF program in order to compensate for the lack of child support income.4

-Beyond this, many private investigators will specialize in finding individuals that are trying to avoid child support.
+Beyond this, many private investigators will specialize in finding individuals who are trying to avoid child support.
 Although expensive, many private investigators will be able to locate hard-to-find individuals since they can rely on an in-person investigation, whereas most government agencies will rely on databases and electronic investigations.

-How To Get Child Support if Father Is Not Working
+How To Get Child Support If Father Is Not Working

 Individuals who are unemployed are still legally required to make child support payments in most cases.
 If the individual has no income the court will usually determine how much money they would be making, if they were employed.
 This hypothetical income will be used to determine child support payments.